minetest-mods-camp/arena_lib/DOCS.md

   * `0`: no time tracking at all (default)
   * `1`: incremental time (0, 1, 2, ...)
   * `2`: decremental time, as in a timer (3, 2, 1, 0).
 The timer value is 300 seconds by default, but it can be changed per arena
-* `queue_waiting_time`: the time to wait before the loading phase starts.
-It gets triggered when the minimium amount of players has been reached to start the queue.
-Default is 10
 * `load_time`: the time between the loading state and the start of the match.
 Default is 3
 * `celebration_time`: the time between the celebration state and the end of the match.
 Default is 3
 * `in_game_physics`: an optional table containing a physical override to set to each player when they enter an arena